 There are many reasons why you might be considering dental implants.

 - An infection has caused the need for tooth extraction

 - You have missing or severely broken teeth

 - Your removable dentures or partial dentures often slip out of place

-- You’re tired of using adhesives, removing your dentures overnight and maintaining good denture care.
+- You feel tired using adhesives, removing your dentures overnight, and maintaining good denture care.

 Regardless of the need for dental implants, replacing missing teeth as soon as possible is always the best course of action to maintain good oral health, gain an aesthetically pleasing smile, and reduce the risk of further dental problems.

 Dentures and bridges are also a common solution for missing teeth; however, due to the technology behind implants, there are a number of reasons why more patients are choosing implants over other treatments.

 - They allow you to eat and speak as normal since they look, act and feel like your natural teeth

 - Unlike dentures, implants are a permanent solution to missing teeth without the need for removal or adhesive and are virtually indistinguishable